google/WebFundamentals/src/content/en/updates/2017/06/credential-management-updates.md

 ### Feature detection needs attention

-To see if the Credential Management API is available, check if `window.PasswordCredential` or `window.FederatedCredential` is available.
+To see if the Credential Management API for accessing password-based and federated credentials is available, check if `window.PasswordCredential` or `window.FederatedCredential` is available.

 ```js
 if (window.PasswordCredential || window.FederatedCredential) {